-Number of SNEs N/A N/A N/A N/A
+Number of SNEs N/A N/A N/A

-T-+-!
-Amount 0 5.45 MEUR N/A N/A
+Table and the sta Amount 5.45 MEUR N/A N/A

-Total contributior agreements Number of CA 1 2 N/A N/A
+Total contribution n agreements Number of CA 2 N/A N/A

-Number of SNEs 0 0 0 N/A
+Number of SNEs 0 0 N/A

-Service-level agre ements
+Service-level agre eements

 1. 01.
 SLA with DG Budget 20.09.2018 EUR 127,000.00/ye ar + consumption Tacit renewal automat ically on a yearly basis European Commission DG Budget Setup and maintenance of ABAC, the associated supporting services and the Accounting Officer's services.
 Amount

 Number of CA

 Number of SNEs

 02. SLA with TRC 08.03.2012.
 As per consumption based on applicable annual price lists.
 Tacit renewal automat ically on a yearly basis.
 The Translation Centre for the Bodies of the European Union (TRC) Translation of documents, revision of translations, editing of source texts.
 Amount

 Number of CA

 Number of SNEs

+03. As per Tacit .
+European The provision of

-03. SLA with DG HR 22.01.2018 As per consumption based on Tacit renewal automat European Commission DG HR The provision of services, goods or works in the field Amount
+SLA with DG HR 22.01.2018 consumption based on renewal automat Commission DG HR services, goods or works in the field Amount

-&lt;sup>19 The list of the most important SLAs
+&lt;sup>29 The list of the most important SLAs

 applicable annual price lists. ically on a yearly basis. of HR in form of human or financial resources.
-Number of CA Number of SNEs

-04. SLA with Publications Office 20.12.2011.
-As per consumption based on applicable annual price lists.
+Number of CA Number of SNEs 04.
+SLA with Publications Office 20.12.2011. consumption based on applicable annual price lists.
 Valid until terminat ion.
-Publications Office of the European Union Provision of publications-, Official Journal-, EUR-Lex, TE-Dd and SIMAP- related services.
-Amount

-Number of CA

-Number of SNEs

-05. SLA with PMO 09.11.2018.
+Publications Office of the European Union publications-, Official Journal-, EUR-Lex, TE-Dd and SIMAP- related services.
+Amount Number of CA Number of SNEs 05.
+SLA with PMO 09.11.2018.
 As per consumption based on applicable annual price lists.
 Tacit renewal automat ically on a yearly basis.
-The Office for the Administration and Payment of Individual Entitlements of the European Commission (PMO) Services related to administering sickness, accidents, occupational disease, unemployment, pension, salaries, individual entitlements, mission expenses, visa services, etc Amount

-Number of CA

-Number of SNEs
+The Office for the Administration and Payment of Individual Entitlements of the European Commission (PMO) Services related to administering sickness, accidents, occupational disease, unemployment, pension, salaries, individual entitlements, mission expenses, visa services, etc Amount Number of CA Number of SNEs